Project 5-100: Participation in events

-Events were organised to give participating universities an opportunity to receive important information necessary for achieving their objectives, to network with leading professionals and look for new partners, to discuss current issues related to the project and share their experience.
+Events were organised to allow participating universities to receive important information necessary for achieving their objectives, to network with leading professionals and look for new partners, to discuss current issues related to the project and share their experience.

 In 2015, there were more than a dozen events in Russia and abroad with project participants.
-Of these were some particularly significant international events:
+Among these were some particularly significant international events: